 The area around the Corrib Field is considered to be of moderate value for commercial fishing, within an Irish context, and fishing activity occurs all year round when weather conditions are suitable.
+There is a fisheries exclusion zone within the Corrib Field at the end of the pipeline.

+Based on records from fisheries observers, the main fishing ground in the Corrib Field area is the "West of Stags" area, with the demersal species the main catch: monkfish, haddock, saithe, whiting and hake (Gerritsen and Kelly, 2019).
 The main commercially important shellfish caught in the area include Dublin Bay prawn (Nephrops norvegicus), squid (Loligo vulgaris) and crab (Cancer pagurus).
 The Corrib Field and offshore parts of the pipeline route also lie within the spawning grounds for the Dublin Bay prawn.